 Spanish Fort, AL

-This annual event on the Alabama Gulf Coast includes guided birding tours at Bon Secour National Wildlife Refuge and Grand Bay National Wildlife Refuge.
+This annual Gulf Coast event includes guided birding tours at Bon Secour National Wildlife Refuge in Alabama and Grand Bay National Wildlife Refuge in Mississippi.

 Forest City, MO

 Celebrate the annual Eagle Days at Loess Bluffs National Wildlife Refuge.
-Events include live eagle shows, staffed spotting scope stations, guided bus tours, exhibits, activities and videos.
+In past years, events have included live eagle shows, exhibits and staffed spotting scope stations.
 All events are free.
 See eagles, ducks, geese, and trumpeter swans on the refuge auto tour.